kbhatt/sdk-ios/README.markdown

 NOTE: The "test device" feature of the PlayHaven Dashboard will only work with games that send either OpenUDID or UDIDs.

-By default `PH_USE_OPENUDID=1` is set, which sends the OpenUDID value for the current device with the open request.
-If you would like to opt out of OpenUDID collection, set `PH_USE_OPENUDID=0` instead.
+Currently, `PH_USE_OPENUDID=1` and `PH_USE_UNIQUE_IDENTIFIER=1` are set by default, which sends the OpenUDID and/or UDID values for the current device with the open request.
+If you would like to disable UDID collection, you can add the preprocessor macros `PH_USE_OPENUDID=0` and `PH_USE_UNIQUE_IDENTIFIER=0` to your project's build settings.
 If you opt out of OpenUDID collection, you may also remove the OpenUDID classes from your project.

 By default `PH_USE_MAC_ADDRESS=1` is set, which sends the device's wifi MAC address along with these new tokens.

 #### User opt-out
 To comply with Apple policies for the use of device information, we've provided a mechanism for your app to opt-out of collection of UDID and MAC addresses.
 To set the opt out status for your app, use the following method: